Security requirements for using Partner Center or Partner Center APIs

 What automation or integration do you have to use user credentials for authentication?

-Because we enforce MFA for each user, including service accounts, in your partner directory, this will affect any automation or integration that uses user credentials for authentication.
+Enforcement of MFA for each user, including service accounts, in your partner directory, can affect any automation or integration that uses user credentials for authentication.
 So it's important that you identify which accounts are being used in these situations.
 See the following list of sample applications or services to consider:

-PowerShell scripts that use the Az, AzureRM, Azure AD, MSOnline, and other modules
+• PowerShell scripts that use the Az, AzureRM, Microsoft Graph PowerShell, and other modules

 Accessing your environment

-To better understand what or who is authenticating without being challenged for MFA, we recommend you review the sign-in activity.
-Through Azure Active Directory Premium, you can use the sign-in report.
-For more information about this subject, see Sign-in activity reports in the Azure Active Directory portal.
-If you don't have Azure Active Directory Premium, or if you're looking for a way obtain this sign-in activity through PowerShell, then you'll need to use the Get-PartnerUserSignActivity cmdlet from the Partner Center PowerShell module.
+To better understand what or who is authenticating without being challenged for MFA, we recommend that you review sign-in activity.
+Through Microsoft Entra ID P1 or P2, you can use the sign-in report.
+For more information about this subject, see Sign-in activity reports in the Microsoft Entra admin center.
+If you don't have Microsoft Entra ID P1 or P2, or if you're looking for a way obtain this sign-in activity through PowerShell, then you need to use the Get-PartnerUserSignActivity cmdlet from the Partner Center PowerShell module.

 How the requirements are enforced

-Partner security requirements are enforced by Azure AD, and in turn Partner Center, by checking for the presence of the MFA claim to identify that MFA verification has taken place.
-Since November 18, 2019, Microsoft has activated additional security safeguards (previously known as “technical enforcement”) to partner tenants.
+Partner security requirements are enforced by Microsoft Entra ID, and in turn Partner Center, by checking for the presence of the MFA claim to identify that MFA verification has taken place.
+Since November 18, 2019, Microsoft has activated more security safeguards (previously known as "technical enforcement") to partner tenants.

-Upon activation, users in the partner tenant are requested to complete MFA verification when performing any admin on behalf of (AOBO) operations, accessing the Partner Center portal, or calling Partner Center APIs.
-For more information, see Mandating Multi-factor Authentication (MFA) for your partner tenant.
+Upon activation, users in the partner tenant are requested to complete MFA verification when performing any admin on behalf of (AOBO) operations, accessing the Partner Center, or calling Partner Center APIs.
+For more information, see Mandating multifactor authentication (MFA) for your partner tenant.

 Partners who haven't met the requirements should implement these measures as soon as possible to avoid any business disruptions.
-If you're using Azure Active Directory Multi-Factor Authentication or Azure AD security defaults, there are no additional actions you need to take.
+If you're using Microsoft Entra multifactor authentication or Microsoft Entra security defaults, you don't need to take any other actions.

-If you're using a third-party MFA solution, there's a chance the MFA claim may not be issued.
-If this claim is missing, Azure AD won't be able determine if the authentication request was challenged by MFA.
-For information on how to verify your solution is issuing the expected claim, read Testing the Partner Security Requirements.
+If you're using a third-party MFA solution, there's a chance that the MFA claim might not be issued.
+If this claim is missing, Microsoft Entra ID won't be able determine if the authentication request was challenged by MFA.
+For information on how to verify that your solution is issuing the expected claim, read Testing the Partner Security Requirements.

 Important